Proposed Member Bills

 A Member Bill is a Bill introduced by an individual Member of the Senedd.

-A Member who is successful in the ballot may then table a motion asking the Senedd to agree that he or she can introduce a Bill to give effect to the proposal included in the ballot.
+A Member who is successful in the ballot may then table a motion asking the Senedd to agree that he or she can introduce a Bill to give effect to the proposal included in the explanatory statement tabled with the motion.
 If that motion is agreed, the Member has 13 months in which he or she may formally introduce a Bill.

 Once introduced, a Member Bill is subject to the same scrutiny process as other Bills.

-The Presiding Officer must from time to time hold a Ballot to determine the name of a Member, other than a Member of the Government, who may seek agreement to introduce a Members' Bill.
+The Presiding Officer must, as soon as reasonably practicable after an election, publish a timetable setting out when ballots will be held to determine the names of Members, other than members of the Government, who may seek agreement to introduce a Member Bill.